dthanh142/bc-interop/README.md

 Python 3.6.6 (also tested with 3.6.5) was used for this project.
 It was tested on MacOS and Ubuntu 18.

 ### Install Docker
-(Linux) Follow [this](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04) or [this](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1) manual and then do `sudo apt-get install docker-compose` or follow [this](https://linuxize.com/post/how-to-install-and-use-docker-compose-on-ubuntu-18-04/)
+(Linux) Follow [this](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04) or [this](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1) manual and then do `sudo apt-get install docker-compose`

 (Mac) Install from https://docs.docker.com/docker-for-mac/install/